srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

 Before you begin working with the Azure IoT services, it's good to be familiar with how Azure itself works.

-Although we commonly refer to Azure as a 'cloud', it is actually a web portal that is designed to make Azure resources accessible from a single web site.
+Although Azure commonly referred to as a 'cloud', it is actually a web portal that is designed to make Azure resources accessible from a single web site.
 All of Azure is accessible through the Azure portal.

 #### Task 1: Examine the Azure portal Home page

-1. In your Web browser, to open your Azure portal, navigate to the [portal.azure.com](http://portal.azure.com).
+1. In your Web browser, to open the Azure portal, navigate to [portal.azure.com](http://portal.azure.com).

     When you log into Azure you will arrive at the Azure portal.
 The Azure portal provides you with a customizable UI that you can use to access your Azure resources.